Steve-Fenton/stevefenton.co.uk/src/pages/blog/2025/07/advanced-social-tricks.md

 ::figcaption[A profile with tag links and verified links]
 :::

-Have fun leveling-up your Mastodon game.
+Have fun levelling-up your Mastodon game.